 Water Code Section 10632(a)(4)(D) calls for "additional, mandatory prohibitions against specific water use practices that are in addition to state-mandated prohibitions and appropriate to the local conditions" to be included among the WSCP's shortage response actions.
-The City will identify additional mandatory restrictions as needed based on the existing Seal Beach Municipal Code Chapter 9.35 Water and Water Conservation (Appendix B).
-The City intends to update any mandatory restrictions in a subsequently adopted ordinance which will supersede the existing ordinance.
+The City will identify additional mandatory restrictions as needed b ased on the existing Seal Beach Water Shortage Contingency Response Ordinance 1695 (Appendix B).